Why Isn't the US Flag Flying over Taiwan?

 What about US attacks on Japan?
 During WWII, the US acquired many overseas territories of Japan, and Iwo Jima was one famous example.
 The United States was the conqueror and the occupying power.
 The US flag was flying.
 In the post-war San Francisco Peace Treaty (SFPT), Iwo Jima wasn't a territorial cession, so US troops left the area, and the Japanese resumed control.
 Again, our four point formulation gives the correct framework.

 However, at this point some unusual events occurred.
-Gen. MacArthur delegated the holding of the surrender ceremonies to Chiang Kai-shek of the Republic of China.
+In General Order no. 1, Gen. MacArthur delegated the holding of the surrender ceremonies to Chiang Kai-shek of the Republic of China.
 After the surrender of Japanese troops in Taiwan on Oct.
-25, 1945, the flag of the ROC was raised, and the ROC military forces announced "Taiwan Retrocession Day," saying that Taiwan had been annexed.
+25, 1945, only the flag of the ROC continued to fly, and the ROC military forces announced "Taiwan Retrocession Day," saying that Taiwan had been annexed by China.

 Taiwan under the SFPT